Matthew Morse Booker

 In 2009 I was awarded the Lonnie and Carol Poole Award for excellence in teaching.
 In 2012 I received the College of Humanities and Sciences teaching award and was named to the Academy of Outstanding Teachers at N.C.
 State University.
 In 2018 I was named a University Faculty Scholar.

-I am proud of my graduate students, all of whom have completed significant MA theses and gone on to PhD programs or rewarding careers.
+I am proud of my graduate students, all of whom have completed significant MA or PhD theses and gone on to PhD programs or rewarding careers.

 2019 - Charles Ludington and Matthew Booker, eds.
 Food Fights: How History Matters to Contemporary Food Debates (University of North Carolina Press)